 Free folk and classical lead sheets from free-notes.net that can be transposed and printed in any key.

 Found something you’d like to play?
-Here are a few steps to get you started
+Here are a few steps to get you started.

 Step 3 – Flesh out the chords.
 Got that bass line down?
-It’s time to play the whole chord.
+It’s time to play the complete chords.
 First, without playing, point to each chord on your lead sheet and say the chord name out loud.
 This gives you less to process as you’re reading the song.
 It also gives you a chance to look up any chords you’re not sure about before you start to play.
 After reviewing all the chords, play them on the piano.
 Make sure you can play every chord with the left hand alone before adding the melody.

 Now you’re ready to try playing the melody and chords together.